hazennetworksolutions/espresso-mainnet/guide-en.md

 ## Updating the Node

-When a new image version is released:
+When a new image version is released (announced in the Espresso Discord `#mainnet-node-operator` channel):

 1. Pull the new image: